 With the availability of 24/7 Thrombolysis treatment, the Trust is expected to save £2.9 million over five years in patient treatment costs.
 In addition, the service is also expected to save the social services £3.3 million a year in residential and nursing care costs for stroke patients, making a total saving of almost £3.9 million a year.

 Kathy Blacker, former network director of the Cumbria and Lancashire Cardiac and Stroke Network that coordinated the implementation of the Telestroke service, said: “By pooling our resources and taking advantage of new technologies, we can now ensure that every suitable stroke patient gets this fantastic treatment, wherever they are in the region and whatever time of day they are hit by stroke.
 Whilst telehealth doesn’t replace direct patient care, it offers a very real alternative for patients who need treatment fast.”

 - Innovative technologies impacting lives

 - Improving care for patients

 - Information available at the touch of a button

 - Supporting cost savings

-To find out how we can help you embrace new healthcare technologies, call us on 0800 953 0180 or fill in our online form.
+To find out how we can help you embrace new healthcare technologies, call our public sector team on 0800 953 0180 or fill in our online form.